Fabrizio Cammarata

-Fabrizio Cammarata (born 30 August 1975) is an Italian football manager who is assistant head coach of Melbourne Victory.
+Fabrizio Cammarata (born 30 August 1975) is an Italian football manager and a former player, currently in charge of Eccellenza Sicily club Kamarat.

 Career

 Playing career

 Cammarata started his career with Italian Serie A side Juventus.
 In 1994, Cammarata signed for Verona in the Italian second division, where he made 65 league appearances and scored 18 goals, helping them earn promotion to the Italian top flight.
-Before the second half of 2003-04, he signed for Italian Serie A club Parma.
+Before the second half of 2003–04, he signed for Italian Serie A club Parma.
 In 2004, Cammarata signed for Catanzaro in the Italian second division.
 In 2006, he signed for Italian third division team Taranto.
 In 2010, he signed for RC Angolana in the Italian fourth division.
 In 2011, Cammarata signed for Italian fifth division outfit Sulmona.